Norava/UsagiTools/README.md

     .PARAMETER Credential
         Credentials to use with Computer Flag
     .PARAMETER Count
-        How many times to run test, do Unlimited for a continuous ping .PARAMETER SourceIP
+        How many times to run test, Outputs to log when done .PARAMETER SourceIP
         Provides a source IP to run tests against .PARAMETER Internal